ansiwen/gctx/README.md

 unnecessary boilerplate and in most cases not feasible.

-`gctx` allows to solve these situations by attaching a context to the current goroutine, which can be retrieved from any code that is running in the goroutine.
+`gctx` allows to solve these situations by attaching a context to the current goroutine, which can be retrieved from any code that is running in the goroutine with a simple `gctx.Get()` call.
 It is effectively a goroutine local storage.
 Therefore it is advised to only use it, if there is no other possibility available.

 ## How
 In fact, goroutines *do* [have an